Yaohua-Chang/ML-Final-Project/README.md

 * After removing outliers which identified by Ridge, the RMSE has slightly deceased.

-* Random Forest has better R2 and RMSE, but Elastic Net have better cross-validation scores.
+* Random Forest has better R2 and RMSE compared with other models.